 Without Christ in our golden years, fear creeps in and the courage of our youth fades with the time.
 We all have the feeling of invincibility while we are young but, in the end, we are all subject to physical death.
 Without Christ, the thought of death will bring stress and fear but, with the prospect of joining our Lord forever, we do not have the fear.

-Remember him - before the silver cord is severed, and the golden bowl is broken; before the pitcher is shattered at the spring, and the wheel broken at the well, and the dust returns to the ground it came from, and the spirit returns to God who gave it.
+before the silver cord is snapped the bowl of gold is cracked, the pitcher is shattered at the spring, the pulley is broken at the cistern, the dust returns to earth, as it was, and the spirit returns to God, who gave it!

 Physical death comes to us all no matter what our position is in this life.
 The rich, the poor, the big, the small; all their bodies will be buried in the ground while the spirit returns to its giver for judgment.
 With this in mind, we want to think of this meeting with our Creator in advance.